 - Bagel (unless 100% whole wheat or whole grain, in which case it’s Phase 2–friendly.
 Choose mini bagels!)

 - Crackers (unless 100% whole wheat or whole grain, then they’re Phase 2–friendly)

 - Cookies (or any baked goods made with white flour or refined wheat flour and sugar)

 - Potato chips and other kinds of veggie chips (whether fried or baked, veggie chips are often made with potato starch or puréed white potatoes and are rarely made with much of the green veggies or carrots implied on the labels)

 - Rice cakes

 - White pasta

-- White rice (basmati is okay on Phase 2)
+- White rice (lower-glycemic white basmati rice is okay on Phase 2)